/

 JavaScript

-JavaScript is usually run in the browser, but for server-side development, you’ll need Node.js.
+JavaScript typically runs in the browser, but Node.js is required for server-side development.

 1. Install Node.js: